Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 bones.
 But that doesn’t work in game engines.
 The issue game engines have is that the scaling causes child transforms to shear in undesirable ways.

-*Native Support for Squash and Stretch was a key feature in Latios Frameowrk 0.5, but has been temporarily removed in 0.6.
-It is being redesigned to work out-of-the-box in 0.7 with the new Transform system which will be available in that version.*
+Non-shearing stretch is built into many features of the Latios Framework, and Kinemation takes full advantage of it to deliver the juiciest of animations.

+### Lots of Features

+While the above features might be the most impactful, Kinemation has plenty more to offer. **Blend Shapes** offer an alternative to skeletal animation. **Dual Quaternion Skinning** is available in both vertex and compute flavors and even works for scale and stretch. **Dynamic Meshes** let you animate the vertices directly in Burst jobs. **Enable Toggles** let you quickly toggle the visibility of entities based on gameplay without sync points.
+Both exposed and optimized skeletons support **attachments**, including nested skeletons.

+### Performance Guarantee

+Except for Android devices which often have crippling GPU limitations, Kinemation is **fast**!
+No other ECS animation solution offers the same level flexibility at the scale Kinemation can achieve.
+If you aren’t satisfied, report a bug!

 ## Known Issues

--   Kinemation only supports desktop platforms.
-While the ACLUnity native plugin is expected to work across all platforms, I do not have the capability to compile and test for other platforms.
-If you would like to see Kinemation support your target platform, please reach out to me!
+-   Kinemation only supports desktop platforms out-of-the-box.
+While the ACLUnity native plugin is expected to work across all platforms, you will have to compile the library yourself.
+If you would like to help Kinemation support your target platform officially, please reach out!
--   Kinemation supports a max hierarchy count of 341.
-It can go a little higher depending on which meshes are bound.
-Higher amounts should be possible in a future release.
 -   Occlusion Culling is not supported.
 Support should be possible in a future release.
 -   Entities Graphics stats don’t work.
 Kinemation will provide its own solution for this in a future release which will be more extensible and customizable.
--   Skeletons are uploaded to the GPU multiple times in a frame if different LODs are used in different culling passes.

 ## Near-Term Roadmap

--   Procedural Mesh Baking
--   Native Squash and Stretch
--   Skinned Motion Vectors
--   Animation Aspects
--   Forced Optimized Skeletons Mode from Exposed Game Objects
+-   Forced Optimized Skeleton Baking from Exposed Game Objects
--   Pose sampling for exposed skeletons
-    -   Significantly faster
-    -   May require local allocator
--   Blend Shapes
--   Dual Quaternion Skinning
--   Support for larger hierarchies
 -   Stats and Troubleshooting Diagnostics
 -   IK Utilities
+-   Animation Override Layers
+-   Skinning Normal Correction